tomeichlersmith/hist/.github/CONTRIBUTING.md

 $ nox -l # List all the defined sessions
 $ nox -s lint  # Lint only
 $ nox -s tests-3.9  # Python 3.9 tests only
-$ nox -s docs -- serve  # Build and serve the docs
 $ nox -s build  # Make an SDist and wheel
 ```